SAP/jenkins-library/documentation/docs/stages/introduction.md

 ### Promote

-This stage is responsible to promote build artifacts to an artifact repository / container registry where they can be used from in production deployments.
+This stage is responsible to promote build artifacts to an artifact repository / container registry where they can be used from production deployments.

 You find details about this stage on the page [**Promote**](promote.md).